Ari-43/Support-Knowledge-Base/UseAsAMod.md

 ### Notes:
 - OptiFabric doesn't have a proper 1.18.2 releaase yet, but there is a community experimental build found in [https://github.com/Chocohead/OptiFabric/files/8244174/optifabric-experimental.zip](https://github.com/Chocohead/OptiFabric/files/8244174/optifabric-experimental.zip).
 The user will have to extract the .zip to get the mod's .jar inside.
+- If using OptiFabric on 1.18.1, release H4 must be used.
+If not, the loading screen will loop or the game with crash outright.

 <hr>